floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 Introduce Elixir.
 Elixir runs on the [Erlang](https://www.wikiwand.com/en/Erlang_(programming_language)) VM called BEAM.
 Being almost as old as myself (the first version of it was released in 1986), it's one of the pieces of software that have been around so long it's practically optimized to a degree that no recently created project is able to attain.

 The fans usually pull out the [WhatsApp example here](http://www.wired.com/2015/09/whatsapp-serves-900-million-users-50-engineers/).
-That on one hand has to do with the Erlang VM being extremly well optimized and well maintained and on the other hand the [network stack of FreeBSD](https://www.quora.com/How-is-FreeBSDs-network-stack-superior-to-that-of-Linux), which is its own kind of animal.
+On one hand this has to do with the Erlang VM being extremly well optimized and well maintained.
+On the other hand the [network stack of FreeBSD](https://www.quora.com/How-is-FreeBSDs-network-stack-superior-to-that-of-Linux) is a beast by itself.
 I confess I never looked into it, but I hear the praise from over the hills.

 Using Erlang is a good idea apparently and Elixir makes it easier, because it packages it all in a more Ruby-esque, more "friendly" syntax.
 We can relate and do the same thing we always do - building our applications.
 Can't be that different from the JVM, can it now?
 We got used to [jRuby](https://jruby.org) and I think that one guy in the basement is still using and maintaining his own fork of [IronRuby](https://ironruby.net).
 He also doesn't shave anymore.